exercism/configlet/README.md

 - Use a separate line for each item in a JSON array, and each key in a JSON object.

 - Remove key/value pairs for keys that are optional and have empty values.
-  For example, it will remove `"source": ""`.
+  For example, it removes `"source": ""`.

 - Remove `"test_runner": true` from Practice Exercise config files.
   This is an optional key - the spec says that an omitted `test_runner` key implies the value `true`.